 Every fashion season has its signature shades.
 One year it’s all about classic black, the next it’s neutrals, and sometimes bold pops of neon steal the show.
-But in 2025, a surprising colour has emerged as the quiet powerhouse of the handbag world.
+But a surprising colour has emerged as the quiet powerhouse of the handbag world.
 It’s not beige, not pastel pink, and not the safe navy that tends to cycle back into trend.
 Instead, this year, designers from Paris to Milan are embracing a hue that no one quite expected: buttery yellow.

 Yes, yellow — but not the highlighter kind.
 Think soft, golden butter tones that are equal parts sophisticated and cheerful.
 It’s a shade that feels fresh, versatile, and strikingly modern, making it the handbag industry’s most talked-about colour story of the year.